Biological Weapons, Bioterrorism, and Vaccines

 Ben Ouagrham, S. Biological weapons threats from the former Soviet Union.
 Working Paper Series on Russia and the Former Soviet States.
 Liechtenstein Institute on Self-Determination at Princeton University.
 August 2003.

-Challenges in the use of anthrax vaccine adsorbed (AVA) in the pediatric population as a component of post-exposure prophylaxis (PEP).
-A Report of the National Biodefense Science Board.
+Department of Health and Human Services.
+Challenges in the use of anthrax vaccine adsorbed (AVA) in the pediatric population as a component of post-exposure prophylaxis (PEP): A Report of the National Biodefense Science Board.
+[PDF File].
 October 2011.
 (1.3 MB).
-Accessed 04/19/2017.
+Retrieved from Homeland Security Digital Library.
+Accessed 01/10/2018.

 McIsaac, J.H.
 Preparing hospitals for bioterror: a medical and biomedical systems approach.
 Burlington, Mass.: Academic Press, 2006.